 Two of the recurring themes that come up in banking technology strategy discussions relate to the drive away from Waterfall and towards Agile project delivery whilst, in parallel, driving away from recovery towards greater technical resilience.
 I believe that it is important to look at these two strategies together to ensure that there is congruence between these strategic goals.
+In this article we look at waterfall vs agile project delivery.

 Banks have significant estates of legacy applications and services, which are not yet fully re-architected to support continuous integration and the resilience movement.
 Any attempt to demonstrate agility through frequent code releases, outside of more traditional release management processes, could actually lead to even greater instability that is unlikely to be mitigated by greater technical resilience.